Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory: Proof of prop:infty

-\begin{IEEEproof}[Proof of \propref{prop:infty}] The ``if'' part $\Leftarrow$ of \propref{prop:infty} is quite obvious from Jensen's inequality even if $\phi : \mathcal{P}( \mathcal{X} ) \to [0, \infty]$ is not of the form \eqref{eq:phi_sum}.
-Hence, it suffices to prove the ``only if'' part $\Rightarrow$.
-In other words, we shall prove
+The ``if'' part $\Leftarrow$ of \propref{prop:infty} is quite obvious from Jensen's inequality even if $\phi : \mathcal{P}( \mathcal{X} ) \to [0, \infty]$ is not of the form \eqref{eq:phi_sum}.
+Therefore, it suffices to prove the ``only if'' part $\Rightarrow$.
+In other words, we shall prove the following contraposition

 In the following, we show \eqref{eq:assertion_infty} by employing \lemref{lem:FiniteY} of \sectref{sect:proof_main_finite}.

 Since $g_{2}( u ) = \infty$ only if $u = \infty$, it is immediate from \eqref{eq:phi_sum} that